gbv/k10plus-subjects/normalized/README.md

 The data has been derived from a larger datase of all subject indexing data, published at <https://doi.org/10.5281/zenodo.6817455>.

 This dataset has been created with public scripts from git repository <https://github.com/gbv/k10plus-subjects>.
+[Comments and feature requests](https://github.com/gbv/k10plus-subjects/issues) are welcome!